 At first.
 For a few years he was good to me.
-Mind you, at eleven I I blamed May and you for thought candied popcorn was good treatment.
-Truth is, I've been lying to myself about him most of my life.
-I blamed everything on when he started losing money and the Sheriff was breathing down his neck.
-I Never blamed him.
+Mind you, at eleven I thought a box of candied popcorn was good treatment.
+Truth is, I relied on May and you to explain my troubles.
+And when that didn't work I blamed everything on when he started losing money.
+I never blamed him.